deeleman/git-squid/README.md

 # git-squid

-An Electron application with React and TypeScript
+GitSquid is a convenient and configurable desktop viewer for GitHub issues, built on topf of Electron, React and TypeScript

 ## Recommended IDE Setup